 Throughout my career I have been fascinated and intrigued by neurological disorders and the effects on individuals.
 I began to specialise in Special Educational Needs and Disabilities, along with complex needs.
 The birth of my son in 1999 and his diagnosis of autism in 2001 propelled me on!
 What knowledge and understanding I thought I had, was quickly ‘kicked out of the stadium’ as I learned what it was really like to live with and love a child with such overwhelming needs, (on around four hours of very disturbed sleep a night!).
 I felt totally useless and a failure to him, my daughter and my husband.
 With my son’s patience and understanding and by attending all the training I could fit into my diary, we settled in and learnt together.

 When he began school, I re-joined the workforce.
 I worked full time for 15 years for a local authority as part of a specialist disabilities team.
 I specialised in autism.
-My duties included: contributing reports and assessments to the autism diagnostic team, regular monitoring of SEND provision, assisting educational settings to use SENDCO bandings and threshold criteria when assessing children’s needs and support and delivering family groups accross the borough – working with parents, carers, educators and therapists to help children develop their social, emotional and communication skills.
+My duties included: contributing reports and assessments to the autism diagnostic team, regular monitoring of SEND provision, assisting educational settings to use SENDCo banding and threshold criteria when assessing children’s needs and support and delivering family groups across the borough – working with parents, carers, educators and therapists to help children develop their social, emotional and communication skills.
 I have enjoyed delivering The National Autistic Society’s EarlyBird Parent Programme for over 10 years.

 I have been honoured to have worked with hundreds of people with autism and their amazingly resilient families and supported them through their own unique journeys.